 Have you gotten all the free bonus XP from the codes?
 Check out the full list here.

-Can I reach level 100 from level x?
-And when does the Season end?
+Can I reach max level from level x?
+When does the Season end?

 You have to look at how long it is until the next set is released and also make sure you have gathered all the free codes giving xp.
 Here are some key numbers: